The rate at which things are changing in the world now, it’s becoming increasingly important we keep up with what’s relevant to us.

 Here are ten things that will help us become smarter, more resourceful, and better leverage the things that are changing around us all the time.

 - Adopt a “dead time” learning mindset.
-If we analyse our day, we will find opportunities to better utilise our time.
+If we analyse our day, we’ll find opportunities to better utilise our time.
 Think of how much time is lost commuting to and from work, waiting in line when purchasing something, surfing the internet or using our mobile devices.
 Imagine what a difference it would make if we could better use some of that “dead time” and put it towards our development.
 We could listen to audio books, podcasts, learn a new language or learn a new skill during that time.

 - Improve your memory.
 There is no such thing as a poor memory.
 We either have a trained or an untrained memory.
 Every person is capable of developing their memory to higher level than where they’re at currently.
 By improving our memory, we’ll be better at remembering people’s names, remembering facts and figures, or remembering foreign languages.